2026 NAGAOKA HANABI

 Enjoy eating and drinking at the outdoor stalls and walking around

-There are many food and drink stalls between the station and the viewing area.
+There are many food and drink stalls set up in the Aeon (supermarket) which is very close to the spectator seats.

-Enjoy gourmet food from all over Japan as well as local Nagaoka cuisine.
+Enjoy gourmet food from all over Japan, as well as local Nagaoka specialties.

 Useful things to bring